pcleckler/UmlConversion/README.md

 ## CSharpToUml

 This project is for conversion from C# to UML, as the name states.
-Public classes and interfaces currently handled.
-Available documentation is pulled in to supply class summary, but current coding does not unpack the contents out of HTML.
+Public classes, delegates, structs, enums, and interfaces currently handled.
+Available documentation is pulled in to supply class summary, including SEE references and PARAM and RETURNS nodes for delegates.

 ## JavaScriptToUmlConversion